 Everything You Need to Know About Moving to Staten Island

-Not many people think of Staten Island when they hear NYC and the residents of Staten Island prefer it that way.
-Despite being the third largest borough in land area, it is the least populated mainly.
+Not many people think of Staten Island when they hear NYC, and the residents of Staten Island prefer it that way.
+Despite being the third largest borough in land area, it is the least populated.
 Part of this is due to the fact that around 12,300 acres of it is protected parkland, but the other part is that there’s no easy way to commute there besides via the Verrazano Bridge or the Staten Island Ferry.
 However, it’s a great place to consider if you’re looking for a quieter, more suburban life while still being within quick commuting distance to NYC.

 If you’re considering a move to Staten Island, read the guide below to see if it’s the right option for you.